 What is GC/MS?

-Gas chromatography mass spectroscopy (GC/MS analysis), is a materials analysis method that employs gas chromatographs fitted with mass selective detectors.
-GC/MS analysis is an ideal tool for identifying unknown substances or contaminants in very low quantities.
+Gas chromatography mass spectroscopy (GC/MS) is a materials analysis method that employs gas chromatographs (GC) fitted with mass selective detectors called mass spectrometers (MS).
+GC/MS analysis is an ideal tool for identifying unknown substances or contaminants that are present in very low quantities.

 GC/MS analysis lab services can be used to identify and quantify unknown samples, contaminants, trace elements in samples, environmental effects on samples and more.
 Results from this test can identify residual monomers in a polymer, study gasses evolved during material heating or within a sealed environment, and quantify compound additives.